-AP source: Harris postpones MTV event over writers’ strike
+AP source: Vice President Kamala Harris postpones MTV event due to Hollywood writers’ strike

 WASHINGTON (AP) — The Hollywood writers’ strike that’s snarling the television and movie industries has now scrambled the White House schedule.

-A MTV special on mental health that was expected to feature Vice President Kamala Harris next week has been postponed, according to her office.
+An MTV special on mental health that was expected to feature Vice President Kamala Harris next week has been postponed, according to her office.

 A person familiar with the decision said Harris chose not to travel to the Los Angeles-area event because that would have been seen as crossing the picket line.
 That’s a political nonstarter for Democrats who rely on union support.